MythicC2Profiles/http/documentation-c2/http/_index.md

 - Dotted line is a message within that connection

 ## Configuration Options
-The profile reads a `config.json` file for a set of instances of `Sanic` webservers to stand up (`80` by default) and redirects the content.
+The profile reads a `config.json` file for a set of instances of `gin` webservers to stand up (`80` by default) and redirects the content.

 ```JSON
 {